-Q Finding 5 The average initial cost of project opportunities evaluated by EDF Climate Corps Fellows rose gradually from 2008 to 2014 and more than doubled between 2014 and 2015.12 Figure 6 shows the trend in average initial cost over time.
+♀ Finding 5 The average initial cost of project opportunities evaluated by EDF Climate Corps Fellows rose gradually from 2008 to 2014 and more than doubled between 2014 and 2015.12

+Figure 6 shows the trend in average initial cost over time.
 Although the average project size varies from year to year, there is an overall upward trend in scale, increasing from \$77,000 in 2008 to \$300,000 in 2015.
 As discussed in Section 3.3, the potential financial returns from these larger investments have also increased at similar rates.
 For example, the average NPV of project opportunities nearly tripled from 2008 to 2015.
 12 Outliers have been removed from most analysis in this paper.
 EDF Climate Corps defines outliers as project recommendations where the NPV, annual kWh savings or initial investment is outside of 3 standard deviations of the mean for the year.
 Outliers make up about 2% of fellow projects.
-50 9001 ISO 14001 DUCAC 10001 SECTION 3.3 REAPING EVEN GREATER FINANCIAL REWARDS As the scope and scale of energy investment has grown, so has the potential financial benefits for organizations.
-Both the average NPV of investments and the average annual savings have grown consistently over the years, trending with the increasing scale of initial investment.
-Analysis of project performance (measured in terms of simple payback), however, tells a more complicated story: taken together, paybacks have generally held constant or improved slightly, though this varies by both sector and project type.
-The dramatic cost declines in clean energy technologies (particularly solar and wind) seen in the U.S. in recent years is reflected in the predicted paybacks for clean energy projects, which fell from 4 years in 2013 to under 2 years by 2015.
-Photo: EDF Climate Corps fellow Ajith Das Menon identifying energy efficiency opportunities for Volvo/ Mack Trucks.
-How is the predicted FINANCIAL PERFORMANCE of projects changing over time?
+AVERAGE INITIAL INVESTMENT OVER TIME Fig.6 The average initial investment of projects (an important indicator of overall scale of investment considered by organizations) has increased substantially since EDF Climate Corps was launched in 2008.
+The average project now requires an investment of approximately \$300,000, up by nearly a factor of four since 2008.